DESTROYMC-NET/Server-Info/README.md

 * [ChatControl](https://www.spigotmc.org/resources/chatcontrol%E2%84%A2-the-ultimate-chat-plugin-500-000-downloads-1-2-5-1-16-2.271/) - The chat system plugin, I main used it for prefix formatting to allow colored names.
 * ConditionalCommands - This plugin is a helper plugin for NCP.
 * [DeathMessagesPrime](https://www.spigotmc.org/resources/deathmessagesprime.3789/) - Custom death messages.
 * DestroyMC-Main - This plugin is the main "controller."
 However, I have split this plugin up since it was a big mess.
-You can see the plugins seperatly on the GitHub.
+Here are the seperate plugins:
+    * [NoNetherFun](https://github.com/DESTROYMC-NET/NoNetherFun) - Block placing and breaking blocks above the Nether roof.
+    * [WorldStats](https://github.com/DESTROYMC-NET/WorldStats) - The /info command that shows server age, total players, and world size.
+    * [SimpleMessage](https://github.com/DESTROYMC-NET/SimpleMessage) - The messaging and ignore system.
+    * [TabCompleter](https://github.com/DESTROYMC-NET/TabCompleter) - Blocks commands that are not on a list.
+Used to prevent random command usage.
 * [DMPEnderCrystal](https://www.spigotmc.org/resources/dmpendercrystal.74768/) - Allows end crystals to have killers in the messages.
 * [DMPHideMessages](https://www.spigotmc.org/resources/dmphidemessages.43080/) - Allows players to hide death messages for certain players.
 * [FarmLimiter](https://www.spigotmc.org/resources/farm-limiter.1419/) - Limits the amount of mobs in a given area.
 I added this originally because someone had a spider farm that kept on spawning and killed the server.